eclab/grains/README.md

 - WonkyStuff's [GRAINS projects](https://github.com/wonkystuff/)
 - Ginkosynthese's original [GRAINS examples](https://www.ginkosynthese.com/grains-codes)

+## DX

+An FM sine-based oscillator.
+Has algorithms for 2 operators with self-modulation, and for 3 operators in three different configurations.

+Status: Working

 ## Tangle

 A combined digital logic function and buffered multi which can do various things, including trigger merges, inversion, thresholding, gate comparison, and so on.